-- By March 3, noon, a completed draft of your fourth chapter or conclusion is due.
+- By February 26, noon, a completed draft of your fourth chapter.

 The copy should be considered a final draft with abstract*, proper footnotes, acknowledgements, table of contents, and bibliography.
 You will hand in your thesis during our annual "Rite of Submission."

 - By May 1, noon, completed Honors Thesis is due.

 - By May 3, noon completed Course Thesis is due.

 The department will evaluate the progress of students writing Senior Honor Theses on the 1st of November.
 If progress is deemed inadequate, the student will be asked to withdraw from Honors.

 - During the following weeks: your thesis will be read, discussed, and then, often, revised.
 Your thesis will be read by your advisor and one other faculty member.
 For the defense, a thesis conference will be scheduled between you and your two thesis readers.
 The focus of the conference will be on the thesis itself, although the two readers may also ask you to discuss links between the thesis and your coursework in the department.
 You may be asked to provide revisions. .

 - The Final Course Thesis is due May 3 noon.
 Your grade will be based on the strength of your April 1 version and your revisions.

 - The Final Honors Majors: By May 2nd the final copy should be submitted, it will be sent May 3rdto the Honors Examiner for grading.

 When you turn in your final draft, you will need to convert the whole thing to a PDF file and turn in one hard copy and one PDF file (email to Rose Maio - email@example.com) please include an abstract with your email copy.
 We now digitize every thesis, so you will be asked whether you want yours to remain on our "Swarthmore College shelf", as hard copies have in the past, or to be more widely available to the Tri-College community and beyond.